ema-fox/artengine/README.md

 ## Usage

-To start the latest alpha build run [this jnlp](http://ema-fox.github.com/artengine/artengine.jnlp) with java web start.

 To start the development version you have to install [leinigen](https://github.com/technomancy/leiningen) and run `lein run` in this folder.

 ---

 To make a new path press space.
 Click to make new points.
-Press space again or rightclick to finish the path.
+Rightclick to finish the path.

 To toggle between mesh mode (where you manipulate individual points) and object mode (where you manipulate whole paths) press tab.